 The K/P boundary was recovered at 320.4 mcd.
 The basal contact of this layer is sharp, both in color and in MS. This grades upward into clay nannofossil ooze over several meters.
-The lowest Danian biozones, the P α and P1a Zones, are ~0.2 and 0.8 m thick, respectively.
+The lowest Danian biozones, the Pα and P1a zones, are ~0.2 and 0.8 m thick, respectively.
 Preservation of foraminifers and calcareous nannofossils is not as good as that observed at Site 1262.
-Many of the "dwarfed" foraminiferal specimens are dissolved and slightly overgrown.
-The postextinction flora is dominated by Thoracosphaera spp.
+Many of the "dwarfed" foraminifer specimens are dissolved and slightly overgrown.
+The post-extinction flora is dominated by Thoracosphaera spp.
 Key marker species C. primus and C. tenuis first appear at 314.8 and 319.3 mcd, respectively.
 The boundary is present in the upper third of a reversed zone, Chron C29r, although postcruise analysis of discrete samples is required to confirm the chron boundaries.

-Bedding cycles as expressed in the MS, sediment lightness, and other high-resolution core logging data are common at Site 1267.
+Bedding cycles as expressed in the MS, color reflectance, and other high-resolution core logging data are common at Site 1267.
 The lower Eocene and upper Paleocene cores, in particular, are characterized by pronounced decimeter- to meter-scale bedding cycles.
 The shorter cycles have a frequency close to that of the orbital precession, whereas the longer oscillations have frequencies similar to the 100- and 400-k.y. eccentricity cycles.
-The bedding cycles are even more pronounced in the Maastrichtian with power, again, mostly concentrated in the precession and eccentricity bands.
+The bedding cycles are even more pronounced in the Maastrichtian with power again mostly concentrated in the precession and eccentricity bands.
 Above the K/P boundary, the power shifts primarily into the 100-k.y. eccentricity band.
-As previously recognized in most pelagic K/P boundary sequences, carbonate accumulation rates do not recover until much later in the Paleocene.
+This appears to be an artifact of a reduction in accumulation rates, primarily in the carbonate component.
+As previously recognized in most pelagic K/P boundary sequences, carbonate accumulation rates do not recover until much later in the Cenozoic.